-Most historical periods have names and they help to describe an item by providing a context — it is like a code name that contains useful meaning behind it.
+Most historical periods have names and they help to describe an item by providing a context — it is like a code name that contains the useful meaning behind it.
 Say “it’s a Georgian table” and it will immediately suggest certain shapes and styles, even though the period lasted more than a century.
 Different countries and regions have different periods, often named after a monarch, political or social events.
 For example, French Belle Epoque ran in parallel with English Victorian and Edwardian periods.

 These are some of the periods you will find on Lavish Shoestring.